kozistr/kozistr.github.io/_posts/about.md

 - Developed a model to predict expected users' view-time of the contents.
   - Predict how many and how much time people are going to watch the content before the content supplied.
   - Find out which features impact users' watches.
-- Developed a pipeline to recognize main actors from the poster and still-cut images.
+- Developed a pipeline to recognize the main actors from the poster and still-cut images.
   - Utilize **SOTA** face detector & recognizer.
   - Optimize pre/post processing routines for low `latency`.
 - Developed a novel sequential recommendation architecture to recommend what content to watch next. (named `FLAT`)